 Visitors are able to pause and light a candle on the Peace Globe in the Nave and three of the Cathedral’s chapels will be open for people to visit.

-The Cloisters and Labyrinth are open for the public to enjoy for the first time since March 23.
-The opening times will be Sunday 1pm-3pm, Monday to Friday 10am-4pm, and Saturday 10am-3pm.
+The Cloisters and Labyrinth are open for the public to enjoy.
+The opening times are Sunday 1pm-3pm, Monday to Friday 10am-4pm, and Saturday 10am-3pm.

 Entry will be via the Dark Entry and visitors will be asked to follow a clockwise route around the Cloisters.
 There will be no access between the Cloisters and the Cathedral building at this time.